MasonProtter/ReplMaker.jl/README.md

 [![Build Status](https://travis-ci.org/MasonProtter/ReplMaker.jl.svg?branch=master)](https://travis-ci.org/MasonProtter/ReplMaker.jl)

 # REPLMaker
-The idea here is to make a tool for people making (domain specific) languages in julia.
+The idea behind ReplMaker.jl is to make a tool for building (domain specific) languages in julia.

-A user of this package will be required to give a function that parses code from whatever langauge the user has implemented and turns it into Julia code which is then executed by Julia.
-ReplMaker will then create a repl mode where end users just type code from the implemented language and have it be parsed into Julia code automatically.
+Suppose you've invented some language called MyLang and you've implemented a parser that turns MyLang code into julia code which is then supposed to be executed by the julia runtime.
+With ReplMaker.jl, you can simply hook your parser into the package and ReplMaker will then create a repl mode where end users just type MyLang code and have it be executed automatically.

 My hope is for this to be useful to someone who implements a full language or DSL in Julia that uses syntax not supported by Julia's parser and doesn't want to deal with the headache of making their own REPL mode.

-To add it,
+To download ReplMaker, simply do
 ```
 pkg> add ReplMaker
 ```